Inventory of Hazardous Materials (IHM)

 Verifavia is an approved IHM supplier by RINA, LR, IRS, ABS, KR, DNV GL and BV.
 We can also handle ClassNK ships.

-Verifavia is also approved as an IHM Expert Company by Liberian Registry (LISCR) and is in the process of being approved by other flags including Marshall Islands.
+Verifavia is also approved as an IHM Expert Company by Liberian Registry (LISCR) and Republic of Marshall Islands.

 > Read our Press Release on our cooperation with Zeaborn and KR